 .

-By following these steps, you should be able to unprotect an Excel sheet or workbook, with or without the password.
-Always remember to keep your passwords safe and consider using a password manager to avoid similar situations in the future.
+By following these methods, you can unprotect Excel sheets or workbooks, even without remembering the original password.
+Always remember to keep backups of your files before attempting these steps, and consider using a secure password manager to store your passwords safely.

 Member discussion